 If you qualify for L, it’s $ 4331.94/month in 2022$ as a married Vet.
 The Forest Gump exemption is still there if you lost your buttocks.
 If you do, you get to throw in that SMC (k) and any others for $103.23/month each on top of your L. That’s not the end of (k)s because you can add them to M and N, too.
 Oh, and you can keep the (K) for the loss of use of your creative organ too.
 The fact is, you can keep all your SMC (k) ratings with an L rating as long as the combination doesn’t exceed what is paid for SMC M.

 SMC L is paid based on any of these:

 The loss of, or loss of use of an extremity (hand, foot) is based on the SMC(K) rule (a)(2).
 This generally is an amputation or impairment closest to the first joint the extremity is attached to.
-The half steps are for amputation or loss closer to the trunk of the body.
+The half steps are for amputation or loss closer to the trunk of the body such as above the knee or elbow.
 SMC P is a laundry list of odds and ends combined to instruct on all the possible combinations and the proper SMC rating for each.
 A lot of times the combination of disabilities doesn’t fit a (P) but VA errs on the side of a lower rating.

-SMC L pays $3779.09/month with spouse, so this works out to $710.19 more per month than a simple 100% rating.
-The amount of SMC Ks added to the SMC L cannot exceed what is paid in SMC M-the next higher rate- unless it is described in SMC P. Generally, someone who qualifies for SMC S eventually deteriorates over time and moves up to SMC L.
+SMC L pays $4331.91/month with spouse, so this works out to $814.84 more per month than a simple 100% rating.
+The amount of SMC Ks added to the SMC L cannot exceed what is paid in SMC M-the next higher rate- unless it is described in SMC P. Generally, someone who qualifies for SMC S eventually deteriorates over time and moves up the SMCs to L or M.